Skip to Content

 21. Pack less

-After a couple of weeks on the road, you start feeling every gram in your backpack.
-Most of the gear you won’t need anyway, and otherwise, in other counties, there are also shops where you can buy most items.
+Most of the gear you won’t need anyway; otherwise, in other countries, there are shops where you can buy most items.

 22. Have basic language skills of the countries you visit